basemdabbour/AS-GAME/README.md

 ```

-Note: The methods addChoice and hasAWinner are just templates to explain the idea without implementation.
+> **Note** The methods addChoice and hasAWinner are just templates to explain the idea without implementation.